tiann/KernelSU/website/docs/guide/module.md

 In KernelSU, startup scripts are divided into two types based on their storage location: general scripts and module scripts:

 - General Scripts
-  - Placed in `/data/adb/post-fs-data.d` or `/data/adb/service.d`
+  - Placed in `/data/adb/post-fs-data.d`, `/data/adb/service.d` or `/data/adb/boot-completed.d`
   - Only executed if the script is set as executable (`chmod +x script.sh`)
   - Scripts in `post-fs-data.d` runs in post-fs-data mode, and scripts in `service.d` runs in late_start service mode.
   - Modules should **NOT** add general scripts during installation
 - Module Scripts
   - Placed in the module's own folder
   - Only executed if the module is enabled
-  - `post-fs-data.sh` runs in post-fs-data mode, and `service.sh` runs in late_start service mode.
+  - `post-fs-data.sh` runs in post-fs-data mode, `service.sh` runs in late_start service mode, `boot-completed.sh` runs on boot completed.

 All boot scripts will run in KernelSU's BusyBox `ash` shell with "Standalone Mode" enabled.